Ford-Cosworth HB engine: The Cosworth HB at Benetton

 The HB first appeared in the 1989 French Grand Prix in the Benetton B189.
 Ford originally wanted to debut the engine at the beginning of the season, but Benetton was behind schedule with the development of the new car, and last year's B188B model, used as a stopgap, could not accommodate the HB engine for technical reasons.
+The situation was also not helped by Benetton's lead driver Alessandro Nannini crashing the team's only completed B189 in testing at Imola.
 Before the first race, Benetton and Cosworth carried out long test drives in the new car, during which crankshaft defects increased.
 These problems were not resolved until June 1989.
-At the debut in France, only Alessandro Nannini received the new car and engine; his teammate Emanuele Pirro had to compete here and in the subsequent raceGreat Britain still, compete with the B188B and the DFR engine.
+At the debut in France, only Nannini received the new car and engine; his teammate Emanuele Pirro had to compete here and in the subsequent race in Great Britain still with the B188B and the DFR engine.
 In France, Nannini was the second-fastest driver and was second in the race to Alain Prost in the McLaren-Honda before retiring with suspension failure.
 Nannini finished the following race in Great Britain in third place.
 In the second half of the season, both Benetton drivers retired five times due to chassis problems or driving errors.
 At the end of the season, however, Nannini achieved the first win in the series at the rainy Japanese Grand Prix with the HB II, which was used for the first time, after Ayrton Senna's disqualification, which was followed by second place in Australia.